 An integral part of using NIEM is connecting with other NIEM users.
 The global NIEM community is full of experienced members that your organization can leverage to help meet its goals.

 - Become an active member of one or more NIEM domains below.

 - Follow us on Twitter.

 Help NIEM introduce other users to NIEM.gov with the NIEM widget, an app that allows your site's visitors to quickly connect to the NIEM website.

-NIEM has data model content for eleven community-specific business areas--NIEM domains.
+NIEM has data model content for twelve community-specific business areas--NIEM domains.
 In addition, several emerging communities are working towards developing data model content, which may lead to the establishment of new domains.
 On the pages linked below, you can learn about each domain as well as collaborate with its members.